syncfusion-content/javascript-docs/js/Diagram/Connector.md

 {% include image.html url="/js/Diagram/Connector_images/Connector_img13.png" %}

-When the connector constraint is set as **ConnectorConstraints.InheritBridging,** bridging is based on **DiagramConstraints**.
+When the connector constraint is set as `ConnectorConstraints.InheritBridging`, bridging is based on `DiagramConstraints`.

 ### Line Bridging Direction

-Direction of the Line Bridge can be customized using the **BridgeDirection** property.
+Direction of the Line Bridge can be customized using the `bridgeDirection` property.
 This property decides the intersecting segment that shows a bridge based on your preferred direction.
-The default value for the Diagram model’s **BridgeDirection** property is **ej.datavisualization.Diagram.BridgeDirection.Top**.
+The default value for the Diagram model’s `bridgeDirection` property is `ej.datavisualization.Diagram.BridgeDirection.Top`.

 <table>
 <tr>